Review paper by the United States Census Bureau with IMF and World Bank

 A CES seminar on measuring population movement and integration in a globalized world was held at the Conference in June 2008.

-Task forces under the guidance of the Steering Group have addressed the following topics:
+Several task forces have been working under the guidance of the Steering Group.

 In June 2012, the Conference discussed the final report by the Task Force with recommendations on Analysis of international migration estimates using different length of stay definitions.